ianunruh/ianunruh.com/_posts/2014-05-25-monitor-everything-part-5.md

 ## Flapjack

-While researching for this blog series, I came across Flapjack, an alert notification router that works with any check execution engines like Nagios and Sensu.
+While researching for this blog series, I came across Flapjack, an alert notification router that works with check execution engines like Nagios and Sensu.
 Despite Sensu having built in notification and rollup, using these features can have [various drawbacks](http://fractio.nl/2014/01/03/the-how-and-why-of-flapjack/) that aren't immediately apparent.
 The latest iteration of Flapjack was built from the ground up to focus on alert routing.
 The Unix philosophy of doing one thing and doing it well really appeals to me, so I decided to look into this tool more.

 There is an excellent [SpeakerDeck](https://speakerdeck.com/auxesis/finding-signal-in-the-monitoring-noise-with-flapjack) covering the benefits of using Flapjack.